troydhanson/fluxcap/README.md

  * accept taps, on one or more physical network interfaces,
  * aggregate them, possibly inserting VLAN tags,
  * transmit them, on one of more physical network interfaces,
- * send or receive taps in a GRE tunnel over an IP network.
+ * send or receive taps encapsulated in GRE or VXLAN over IP.

 Fluxcap implements its features using raw sockets.
 It is written in C, MIT licensed, and for Linux only.